 Wanagiri Monkey Forest

 Pura Lempuyang Luhur, Gunung Agung, Tirta Gangga Water Palace

 There are some islands in Southeast Bali much popular among tourists.
-Nusa Penida, Lembongan and Ceningan are some of them.
-But the whole day you’ve to keep to explore any one of them.
+Nusa Penida, Nusa Lembongan, and Nusa Ceningan are some of them.
+But the whole day you’ve to keep exploring any one of them.
 So it depends on your choice.

 The fourth day was for East Bali.
 Either you can visit Lempuyang Luhur Temple or Besakih Temple.
 I only visit the popular ‘Gateway To Heaven’ at Pura Lempuyang Luhur.